thanpolas/toddmotto.github.io/_posts/2013-10-28-nofi-detecting-no-wifi-callbacks-for-offline-states-with-html5.md

 {% endhighlight %}

 ### Recursive setTimeout()
 Recursive functions are awesome, and so is a recursive `setTimeout()`.
 Stop using `setInterval()`, these are very bad and will keep setting an interval despite whether it's finished it's operations or not.
-Using a recursive `setTimeout()` means all the operations inside the timeout are finished as we recursve right at the bottom, it's sexy:
+Using a recursive `setTimeout()` means all the operations inside the timeout are finished as we recursive right at the bottom, it's sexy:

 {% highlight javascript %}
 if ('onLine' in navigator) {